almereyda/awesome-starred/README.md

 ## Jupyter Notebook

+- [marceloprates/prettymaps](https://github.com/marceloprates/prettymaps) - A small set of Python functions to draw pretty maps from OpenStreetMap data.
+Based on osmnx, matplotlib and shapely libraries.
+- [DieDatenlaube/DieDatenlaube](https://github.com/DieDatenlaube/DieDatenlaube) - Items of articles in Wikisource of the german magazin 'Die Gartenlaube' in Wikidata
 - [SantanderMetGroup/climate4R](https://github.com/SantanderMetGroup/climate4R) - An R Framework for Climate Data Access and Post-processing
 - [SantanderMetGroup/ATLAS](https://github.com/SantanderMetGroup/ATLAS) - Datasets, code and virtual workspace for the Climate Change ATLAS
 - [IPCC-WG1/Atlas](https://github.com/IPCC-WG1/Atlas) - Repository supporting the implementation of FAIR principles in the IPCC-WGI Atlas